kcenon/thread_system/docs/FEATURES.md

 ## Summary

-The thread_system provides a comprehensive, production-ready threading framework with:
+The thread_system provides a comprehensive threading framework with:

 - **Multiple queue implementations** for different scenarios
 - **Adaptive components** that automatically optimize